felixjulianheitmann/licensecxx/docs/Sphinx/source/Identifiers.rst

    :maxdepth: 2
    :caption: Contents:

+`Note, that the identifiers feature is currently in the experimental stage.
+I don't have a Windows/Mac machine available, regularly.
+That's why the os dependent features still take time.`

 Licensecxx allows to gather information about the system currently running the software.
 To use those features, link against the ``lcxx::identifiers`` target in your CMake configuration.

 This will provide the following headers: